sermon: Unity (2006)

 Given 04-Jun-06; Sermon #778B; 78 minutes

-John Ritenbaugh suggests that the symphony orchestra is perhaps the most finely tuned metaphor of unity and cooperation ever devised by man, and yet when compared to God's accomplishments on the cellular and multicellular level (with one human body containing over 1 hundred trillion cells programmed by elaborate DNA, RNA, and other complex genetic codes), we human beings have not progressed to sandpile yet in terms of cooperation and connectivity.
-One of the dominant metaphors of unity is the resurrected Christ as the head of the human body, with each of us fulfilling different functions.
-Christ's church is like a single body, with many limbs and many organs.
+The symphony orchestra is perhaps the most finely tuned metaphor of unity and cooperation ever devised by man, and yet when compared to God's accomplishments on the cellular and multicellular level, we human beings have barely progressed in terms of cooperation and connectivity.
+One of the dominant metaphors of unity is the resurrected Christ as the Head of the spiritual body, with each of us fulfilling different functions.
 God has appointed each body part as He chooses.
 The skin cell is not the same as the eye cell.
-We have been admonished to walk according to the vocation to which we were called, realizing that our personal relationship with the head enables us to be at one with one another.
-Like the symphony orchestra, only as an instrumentalist submits to the head, working sacrificially with the other members of the ensemble, can this work be accomplished.
+We have been admonished to walk according to the vocation to which we were called, realizing that our personal relationship with the Head enables us to be at one with one another.
+Like the symphony orchestra, only as an instrumentalist submits to the leader, working sacrificially with the other members of the ensemble, can this work be accomplished.

 We are going to begin this sermon with a very familiar scripture for this day.
 It is going to be our launching pad.